showwayer/hello/readme.md

 This project contains some handy example codes written in Go

+This codes are tested with the latest go 1.5.

-For more information, please refer http://www.golang.org/
+For more information, please refer to http://www.golang.org/